The examples show how to debug

 do not execute on other computers because they rely on files that

 are not distributed with MATLAB® software.
 For more information

 on isolating problems with MEX files, see Troubleshoot MEX Files.

 For MEX files compiled with any version of the Intel® Visual Fortran compiler, you can use the debugging tools found in your version of Microsoft® Visual Studio®.
-Refer to the "Creating C/C++ Language MEX Files" topic Debugging on Microsoft Windows Platforms for instructions on using this debugger.
+Refer to the "Creating C/C++ Language MEX Files" topic Debug on Microsoft Windows Platforms for instructions on using this debugger.